Maybe you were about to give a big presentation at work or you were at a dinner party recently and you had this thought:

 Aside from talking to yourself, the main problem here is that self-esteem issues due to your dental problems are preventing you from having the confidence you’re looking for.

-At Shining Smiles Family Dentistry in Powder Springs, we’re not just in the business of dental treatment; we’re in the business of caring about our patients, and that means recommending treatments that are not only great for your oral health, but also boost your self-confidence and emotional well-being.
+At Shining Smiles Family Dentistry in Marietta, we’re not just in the business of dental treatment; we’re in the business of caring about our patients, and that means recommending treatments that are not only great for your oral health, but also boost your self-confidence and emotional well-being.

-This is exactly why so many patients in the Lost Mountain area of Powder Springs area choose to makeover their smile with perfect porcelain veneers from Shining Smiles Family Dentistry.
+This is exactly why so many patients in Marietta choose to makeover their smile with perfect porcelain veneers from Shining Smiles Family Dentistry.

 What exactly are veneers?